 Knitting the slip knot first.
 Work the rest of the stitches through the back of the loop to prevent them from being twisted

 Once you get to the end of this round, continue to work in the round.
 You'll always have the smooth side of the work facing you.
-Continue as instructed in the pattern.

 This side, with the purl ridges is the wrong side.